subh-karma/AgriTrack/README.md

 ##Video Demo:

 Below, I have posted a video where I run the project and perform various CRUD operations, explaining how each feature works

               👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇

+PLEASE CLICK ON THE PICTURE FOR THE VIDEO

 [![AgriTrack](https://img.youtube.com/vi/6NI4o3Innuc/0.jpg)](https://www.youtube.com/watch?v=6NI4o3Innuc)